CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md

 This ensures that only files larger than the specified size in your project will be annexed.

+b) Copy all downloaded dataset files to project/<newprojectname>/

-b) Add small files such as ```README.md``` to your git repository and annex files larger than the specified size.
+c) Add small files such as ```README.md``` to your git repository and annex files larger than the specified size.
 With the above configuration option, the following command automatically sorts files for annexing or direct storage.

   ```
   datalad add *
   ```

-c) Publish your dataset as explained in step 11 of the [standard procedure](https://github.com/CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md).
+d) Publish your dataset as explained in step 11 of the [standard procedure](https://github.com/CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md).

 ## Initialising the Globus special remote for the first time